norcodes987/daily-prayer-bot/README.md

-🙏 Daily Prayer Bot
+# 🙏 Daily Prayer Bot

 A Telegram bot that helps small groups pray together daily, track participation, and view submitted prayers — all in a simple, encouraging way.

-✨ Features
+## ✨ Features

-📖 Daily Prayer Card
+#### 📖 Daily Prayer Card

-Shows today’s date
+- Shows today’s date

-Displays prayer progress for each member
+- Displays prayer progress for each member

-Updates live as prayers are submitted
+- Updates live as prayers are submitted

-🙋 Add Prayer
+#### 🙋 Add Prayer

-Members can submit one prayer per day
+- Members can submit one prayer per day

-Simple guided prompt using Telegram’s reply flow
+- Simple guided prompt using Telegram’s reply flow

-👀 View Today’s Prayers
+#### 👥 Member Tracking

-See all prayers submitted for the current day
+- Automatically tracks group members

-👥 Member Tracking
+- Shows who has / hasn’t submitted a prayer today

-Automatically tracks group members
+#### 👀 View Today’s Prayers

-Shows who has / hasn’t submitted a prayer today
+- See all prayers submitted for the current day

-⚙️ Setup & Installation
+## ⚙️ Setup & Installation

-1️⃣ Clone the repository
+1. Clone the repository

-2️⃣ Install dependencies
+2. Install dependencies
    npm install

-3️⃣ Create a .env file BOT_TOKEN=your_telegram_bot_token
+3. Create a .env file BOT_TOKEN=your_telegram_bot_token
    GROUP_CHAT_ID=-1001234567890

 Notes:
 The bot must be added to the group

-4️⃣ Run the bot
+4. Run the bot

 npm run dev

 or

 npm run build

 npm start